* U.S. House Speaker announces launch of impeachment inquiry

 The yen held firm at 107.09 yen to the dollar, having hit a two-week high of 106.96 the previous day.
 The safe-haven Swiss franc also rose to near three-week high of 0.9845 franc per dollar on Tuesday and last stood at 0.9859.

 The euro, which was battered by weak euro zone economic data earlier this week, stood at $1.1017, off Monday’s low of $1.0966.

 Trump promised on Tuesday to release a transcript of his phone call with Ukrainian President Volodymyr Zelenskiy amid reports he withheld nearly $400 million in U.S. aid to Ukraine as leverage to get Zelenskiy to launch a probe that would damage Biden.

-On Tuesday, Trump’s rhetoric on China turned harsh once again as he delivered a stinging rebuke to Beijing’s trade practices at the United Nations General Assembly, saying he would not accept a “bad deal” in U.S.-China trade negotiations.
+Fighting a political battle at home, Trump’s rhetoric on China turned harsh as he delivered a stinging rebuke to Beijing’s trade practices at the United Nations General Assembly, saying he would not accept a “bad deal” in U.S.-China trade negotiations.